s-macke/concepts-of-programming-languages/docs/exercises/Exercise7.md

 }
 ```

-if the response should be display in the browser you have to add the following Header
+If the response should be display in the browser you have to add the following Header
 ```HTTP
 Content-Type: application/json
 ```

+You should be able to see the JSON in the browser when you try to access http://localhost:8080/api/list

 ### Clear Store API call